 Max Griswold is a policy researcher at RAND and a Ph.D. candidate at the Pardee RAND Graduate School.
-His research is focused on behavioral risk factors in epidemiology and policy, with a particular emphasis on alcohol use, substance use, gun violence, and high body-mass index.
+His research focuses on how behavioral risk factor policy, criminal justice policy, and housing policy creates inequitable outcomes in marginalized communities.

-Prior to joining RAND, Griswold was a senior research scientist at the Institute for Health Metrics and Evaluation and was a high school math teacher through Americorps.
-His work on alcohol use and global health has appeared in numerous academic journals, such as The Lancet and JAMA, and featured in major news outlets.
+Prior to joining RAND, Griswold was a research scientist for the Institute for Health Metrics and Evaluation and was a high school math teacher through Americorps.
+His work on alcohol use and global health has appeared in academic journals, such as The Lancet and JAMA, and featured in major news outlets.
 He holds an M.A. in economics from the University of Texas at Austin and a B.S. in economics, philosophy, and math from the Ohio State University.

 Griswold et al., "Alcohol use and burden for 195 countries and territories, 1990–2016: a systematic analysis for the Global Burden of Disease Study 2016," The Lancet, 392(10152), 2018